AoDev/moralis-wallet-history/README.md

 ## Info

 The _date_ is translated to a block number.
 There are many blocks per day and the balances may have change during the day.
-Use a price date time if needed.
+Use a precise date time if needed.